-I love my Sony Vaio laptop, but not when it runs slow...or worse yet, it freezes up to death and I have to give it a hard reboot.
+I love my old Sony Vaio laptop, but not when it was running slow...or worse yet, it froze up to death and I hd to give it a hard reboot.

-Over time, I have learned my lessons after some trials and errors.
-And today I want to share with you the tips and tricks on how to speed up your Vaio laptop.
+Over time, I learned my lessons after trials and errors, that's why I'm here to share with you some of the best tips and tricks on how to make your Vaio laptop faster again.

-Note: this troubleshooting guide is for those of you who are experiencing Vaio PC performance issues, for example:
+Note: this troubleshooting guide is for those of you who are experiencing VAIO performance issues, for example:

 - Applications become unresponsive and freezing

 - The Internet or Wi-Fi is very slow